Getting Started with Rhino.Inside.Revit

 What is Rhino.Inside.Revit

-Download Rhino.Inside.Revit and Rhino 7 from the links below
+Download Rhino.Inside.Revit and Rhino 7 or 8 from the links below

 The Rhino.Inside.Revit installer is also available on Food4Rhino Website

 - Run the installer and go through the setup process until Rhino is fully installed

 - Run Rhino and make sure it is licensed and runs with no issues

 - Run the installer and go through the setup process until Rhino.Inside.Revit is fully installed

 Now that we have installed both dependencies, we can proceed to loading Rhino.Inside.Revit

 Launch Autodesk Revit®.
 You will be prompted to confirm loading Rhino.Inside.Revit.
 Make sure to press Always Load to skip this dialog in the future.